cavo789/blog/blog/XXX/docker-joomla-part-2/index.md

 WEB_PORT=8082
 ```

-Save the file and run `make up && make start` to start the second website.
+Save the file and run `make up` to start the second website.
 Go to `http://127.0.0.1:8082/administrator` and yes, we've our second site running on our machine.

 ![Our two Joomla projects are running](./images/project_1_2.png)